psenough/NPlusPlusAssistant/README.md

 # NPlusPlusAssistant

-N++ Assistant helps with backups and installing community mod stuff for the videogame [N++](https://store.steampowered.com/app/230270/N_NPLUSPLUS/).
-Only for the Steam Windows version.
+N++Assistant helps with backups and installing community mod stuff for the videogame [N++](https://store.steampowered.com/app/230270/N_NPLUSPLUS/).

-Needs Visual Studio Community 2019 with C# .Net stuff installed to compile from source.
+N++Assisant is only for the Steam Windows version.

+## Run

-If you just want to run it, you don't need to compile it from source, just download the zip of the latest version from [releases](https://github.com/psenough/NPlusPlusAssistant/releases), extract that to a folder and launch the .exe inside.
-First launch might take a little while to see anything happening since the application is creating missing directories and downloading default things from the internet that it'll only need to download once.
+Download the zip of the latest version from [releases](https://github.com/psenough/NPlusPlusAssistant/releases), extract that to a folder and launch the .exe inside.
+The first launch might take a little while to see anything happening on screen, since the application is creating missing backup directories and downloading default things from the internet that it'll only need to download once.

 ## Screenshots